reddit-economics/economics-wiki/reading.md

 ##Recommended Reading

+At some point it would really be worthwhile to pick up an intro textbook.
+Mankiw is good.
+Cowen/Tabarrok is also good.

 ###Microeconomics

 1. The single best pop-microeconomics book is undoubtedly Landsburg's *The Armchair Economist.* I would suggest putting off reading any of the "new pop econ" (Freakonomics, Undercover Economist, whatever) until after reading *Armchair.*